DIFC Licensing categories

 Money-Laundering Reporting Officer – Senior AML professional with over 10 years of experience, ordinarily resident in the UAE.
 This function can be combined with Compliance and one individual can carry out both responsibilities.

-Activities – Providing Custody (only if for a Fund), Acting as Trustee for a Fund, Operating an Employee Money Purchase Scheme, Acting as the Administrator of an Employee Money Purchase Scheme
+Activities – Providing Custody (only if for a Fund or of Crypto Assets), Acting as the Trustee of a Fund, Operating an Employee Money Purchase Scheme, Acting as the Administrator of an Employee Money Purchase Scheme

 Required appointments